MaYatKit/Flask-Data-Visualization/README.md

 # Flask-Data-Visualization

-This project is a promising showcase about data visualization for industrial manufacture factories, being affordable, easy to use and simple to conduct.<br/>
+This project is a promising showcase about data visualization for industrial manufacture factories, being affordable, intuitive and easy to conduct.<br/>
 <img title="Screen display of the Web application" width="700" src="gif.gif">

 Live demo: https://data-visualization-flask.herokuapp.com<br/>